 The certificate is crucial during property transactions, including buying, selling, or mortgaging a property.
 Financial institutions often require it when individuals apply for home loans or mortgages.

 Did you know?
 A clear Encumbrance Certificate simplifies the process of applying for a Loan Against Property, helping you secure funds quickly and easily.
 By pledging the value of your own property, you can access large funds —all with flexible repayment options and competitive interest rates.
-Check our offers on loan against property!
+Enjoy lower EMIs starting from Rs.
+750/lakh* and longer repayment tenures.

 Importance of an Encumbrance Certificate in Andhra Pradesh